adamfilipczuk/TheIDS3000/suricata-tcpreplay/Readme.md

 This Docker container integrates **Suricata** and **tcpreplay** to enable live packet replay and analysis by Suricata.
 Managed by `docker-compose`, the container is designed for ease of use and system compatibility.
 It provides basic variables for configuring `tcpreplay` and `suricata`, and exposes Suricata's logs for investigation.

 ## Installation and Setup (WSL/Ubuntu)
 This system was developed using **Windows Subsystem for Linux (WSL)** with **Ubuntu**.
-These instructions are tailored for WSL and Ubuntu environments.
-To install WSL, use the command `wsl --install` or refer to the official [WSL Installation Instructions](https://learn.microsoft.com/en-us/windows/wsl/install).
+These instructions are tailored for WSL and Ubuntu environments but should work on most operating systems.

----

 ### Docker and Docker-Compose Installation
 * Install Docker:
     ```bash
     sudo snap install docker